 - The NATO Maritime Interdiction Operational Training Centre (NMIOTC) in Souda, GRC

 The COE CSW enjoys close relations to a range of national military entities such as the DEU Flotilla 1 in Kiel, the Bundeswehr Technical Centre for Ships and Naval Weapons (WTD 71) in Eckernförde, the U.S. Naval War College, and the Polish Naval Academy, or the Maritime Security (MARSEC) COE in Istanbul, TUR.

-The COE CSW is also connected with civil maritime organizations, especially Maritime Security Regimes/ Institutions, such as Sea Surveillance Cooperation Baltic Sea (SUCBAS) and Maritime Surveillance (MARSUR).
+The COE CSW is also connected with civil maritime organisations, especially Maritime Security Regimes/ Institutions, such as Maritime Surveillance (MARSUR).

 With regard to the economic sector, the COE CSW is associated with a large number of partners from the defence industry and maritime commerce.